fifth-postulate/esche.rs/manuscript/src/toss.md

   <img src="image/box_tossed.svg" alt="The standard box tossed" width="400px" height="400px">
 </div>

 Look at the reference box and the tossed box.
-Whoops it draws outside of the boundary!
+Whoops, it draws outside of the boundary!
 Is that even allowed?

 Let's try to figure out the vectors for our tossed box.
 The new `a` vector is right